NikolaiGerasimov/NikolaiGerasimov.github.io/_tabs/about.md

 icon: fas fa-info-circle
 order: 4
 ---
-If you want to get in touch.
-Reach out to me either via LinkedIn, Twitter, or GitHub.
+If you want to get in touch, reach out to me via LinkedIn, Twitter, or GitHub.